pnuehrenberg/vassi/docs/source/3_basic_usage.rst

     result_test = predict(dataset_test, classifier, extractor)

-The resulting object :code:`result_test` (a :class:`~automated_scoring.classification.results.DatasetClassificationResult`) holds the true and predicted labels for each dyad, for all timestamps (video frames), but also aggregated as intervals for :code:`predictions` and :code:`annotations` (both as properties that return a :class:`~pandas.DataFrame`).
+The resulting object :code:`result_test` (a :class:`~vassi.classification.results.DatasetClassificationResult`) holds the true and predicted labels for each dyad, for all timestamps (video frames), but also aggregated as intervals for :code:`predictions` and :code:`annotations` (both as properties that return a :class:`~pandas.DataFrame`).

-Since we predicted on the entire test dataset, the result is a nested object that contains predictions for each group (video sequences of the *CALMS21* dataset, see :class:`~automated_scoring.classification.results.GroupClassificationResult`) and each dyad (only one dyad per group: :code:`('resident', 'intruder')`, see :class:`~automated_scoring.classification.results.ClassificationResult`).
+Since we predicted on the entire test dataset, the result is a nested object that contains predictions for each group (video sequences of the *CALMS21* dataset, see :class:`~vassi.classification.results.GroupClassificationResult`) and each dyad (only one dyad per group: :code:`('resident', 'intruder')`, see :class:`~vassi.classification.results.ClassificationResult`).

-These result objects provide easy access to evaluation metrics (inherited from :class:`~automated_scoring.classification.results.BaseResult`), such as :meth:`~automated_scoring.classification.results.BaseResult.f1_score` and confusion matrices.
+These result objects provide easy access to evaluation metrics (inherited from :class:`~vassi.classification.results.BaseResult`), such as :meth:`~vassi.classification.results.BaseResult.f1_score` and confusion matrices.
 We can also visualize predictions as behavioral timelines.

 .. code-block:: python

-    from automated_scoring.classification.visualization import (
+    from vassi.classification.visualization import (
         plot_confusion_matrix,
         plot_classification_timeline,
     )